 As the President and CEO of Coastal Community, Adrian Legin leads the largest financial services organization based on Vancouver Island and the Gulf Islands-a position the company has held since 2009.
-With approximately \$3.3billion in on and off book assets, Coastal Community Credit Union offers complete financial services and solutions through an extensive network of personal banking, insurance, investments, and business services centres across the islands.
-Coastal Community is one of the top 20 largest Credit Unions in Canada.
-Coastal Community has the 2nd largest credit union-owned insurance company in Canada, and its wealth management company is in the top 10% of Credit Unions in Canada measured by Assets under Management.
-Coastal Community's family of companies-Coastal Community Credit Union, Coastal Community Insurance Services (2007) Ltd. and Coastal Community Financial Management Inc.- serves a combined total of over 110,000 members and clients and employs over 600 Islanders.
+With approximately \$3.5 billion in on and off book assets, Coastal Community Credit Union offers complete financial services and solutions through an extensive network of personal banking, insurance, investments, and business services centres across the islands.
+Coastal Community is one of the top 10% largest Credit Unions in Canada.
+Coastal Community is also joint partner in the largest credit unionowned insurance company in Canada, and its wealth management company is approaching \$800 million in Assets Under Administration.
+Coastal Community Credit Union and its subsidiaries serve a combined total of 110,000 members and clients, and employs over 600 Islanders.